davidsbond/plugin/README.md

 ### Using plugins

 The `plugin.Use` function is used to execute the plugin binary, starting its gRPC server and creating a client that communicates with it via a UNIX domain socket.
-Only a single instance of the plugin should exist throughout your application as its lifecycle is managed via the `Use` and `Close` functions.
 Below is an example of how we start using our `add` command:

 ```go
 package main